 Most boating accidents involve the use of alcohol and one-third of all boating fatalities are alcohol related.
+According to the U.S. Coast Guard, alcohol was the leading known contributing factor in fatal boating accidents and was listed as the leading factor in 15 percent of deaths.
 It is illegal to operate a boat, or to permit others to do so, while under the influence of alcohol, narcotics, or barbiturates.
 Penalties are severe and could include fines, imprisonment, non-paid public service work, and mandatory substance abuse counseling.

 Alcohol is a stressor and can decrease a person’s ability to handle a boat in many ways.
 As a depressant, alcohol goes straight to the nerves, blood stream, and the brain.
 As recreational boaters it is hard enough to remember all the rules, regulations, boat handling techniques, etc. while lucid.

 Most boating deaths result from falling out of a small open boat, without a PFD, whether it capsizes or not.

 Because of the sun and reflection of light, objects on the water can be hazy and difficult to see.
 Color perception and peripheral vision deteriorate and at night depth perception decreases.
 You can imagine what happens if you can’t distinguish between the red and green markers or red and green lights of an oncoming vessel at night.

 Should a person fall into the water they may have trouble just floating, let alone grasping onto a life ring or throwable device.
 Add the shock of the cold water and the risk of cramping and drowning is increased significantly.

 Blood vessels on the surface of the skin dilate to increase the rate of body heat loss while in the sun.
 If, while these vessels are dilated, you fall overboard into cold water hypothermia sets in quickly and this further reduces your decision-making abilities.